 This year for the first time, St Paul's held its own Summer Fair.
 Both the Church Hall and the church building were involved to provide more space.
 Two competitions for children were organised: 'how many different things can you get in a matchbox' and 'veggie beasts'.
 Although the number of entries were small, the standards were high; the winning matchbox had 180 different items in it.
 Mrs Nancy Bird of Quarndon Hall very kindly agred to judge the competitions - not an easy task - thank you Nancy.

 The most important issue we now have relates to the guttering.
 There is a video presentation going though the threat to the building and our proposed solution.
-This is our next most pressing problem.
+This is the target for our Appeal 150 programme.

 The staff and pupils of the Curzon School have recently formed a link with The Good Shepherd School In Uganda.